uvasds-systems/DS2022/labs/lab-ec2.md

-# Lab 5: Bootstrapping an EC2 Instance
+# Lab: Bootstrapping an EC2 Instance

 Bootstrapping is the process of bringing a resource onlne pre-loaded with OS updates, packages, and any software required to run without human intervention or further configuration.
 You can bootstrap a "barebones" instance of a particular OS distribution, or further bootstrap an already-customized AMI.
 Bootstrapping only occurs upon instance creation.